 In group governance and reporting, Nordic Morning pursues integrity, transparency and accountability.
 For instance, we are open about the bases of compensation for the CEO and corporate executives.

 Audits and controls carried out by external parties help to create openness.
-Our production companies publish environmental reports annually and prepare reports for authorities.
+Nordic Morning’s production companies publish environmental reports annually and prepare reports for authorities.

 We voluntarily participate in several environmental programs involving reporting to third parties.
-This includes the ISO 14001 environmental management system, the Nordic Ecolabel, establishing climate neutrality, and the WWF’s Green Office program.
+This includes the ISO 14001 environmental management system, the Nordic Ecolabel. and the WWF’s Green Office program.
 These third parties also review our environmental calculations.

 Our goal is for integrity, transparency and accountability to be reflected in cooperation with our stakeholders.
-We expect our partners to operate their business responsibly.
+We expect our partners to operate their businesses responsibly.

 Reporting of violations